 Where personal trainers work

-According to the Bureau of Labor Statistics Occupational Outlook Handbook, employment of fitness instructors is expected to grow by 24 percent between 2010 and 2020, as businesses and insurance organizations continue to seek new ways to keep workers healthy while reducing health care costs.
+According to the Bureau of Labor Statistics' Occupational Outlook Handbook, employment of fitness instructors is expected to grow by 8 percent between now and 2024 as businesses and insurance organizations seek new ways to keep workers healthy while reducing health care costs.
 The median annual wage of fitness trainers in 2016 was $38,160.

 How to become a personal trainer

-Advanced certification, such as that required to train athletes or work with injured clients, may require an associate's or bachelor's degree in an exercise-related field of study such as kinesiology, exercise science, or physical education.
+Advanced certification, such as that required to train athletes or work with injured clients, may require an associate's or bachelor's degree in an exercise-related field of study such as kinesiology, exercise science or physical education.